Antguz/rTLS/README.md

 * Fast voxelization using grid base methods.

-* Aplications of voxel-counting methods.
+* Applications of voxel-counting methods.

-* Estimation of dimensionality of the neigboring points using two approach:
+* Estimation of dimensionality of the neighboring points using two approach:
     + sphere neighborhood.
     + k-nearest neighbors.

-* Calculation of basic metrics on neigboring points.
+* Calculation of basic metrics on neighboring points.

-* Calculation of the dispersion, aggregation, and mean distance of the neigboring points.
+* Calculation of the dispersion, aggregation, and mean distance of the neighboring points.

 * Estimation of dimensionality.

-* Estimation of the optimal voxel and sphere size using information theory (comming soon).
+* Estimation of the optimal voxel and sphere size using information theory (coming soon).

 ### Installation

-You can install the ___rTLS___ using the CRAN plataform following (pending)
+You can install the ___rTLS___ using the CRAN platform following (pending)

 ```{r}
 install.packages("rTLS")